adobe/aem-upload/README.md

 # Background

-In legacy AEM Assets, a single post request to createAsset servlet is enough for uploading files.
-Newer versions of AEM use direct binary access, which requires a more involved algorithm.
+In AEM Assets 6.5 and prior, a single post request to a servlet that manges asset binaries is enough for uploading files.
+Newer versions of AEM can be configured to use direct binary upload, which means that asset binaries are no longer uploaded straight to AEM.
+Because of this there is a more complex algorithm to follow when uploading asset binaries.
+Due to the fact that direct binary upload is a configuration, whether or not this library can be used on a given AEM instance will vary.
+However, all AEM as a Cloud Service instances will have direct binary upload enabled, so this library will work with those.

 This tool is provided for making uploading easier, and can be used as a command line executable or required as a Node.js module.